A SINGLE GIFT

 Millions of the most vulnerable people in the world live in fear of police who extort bribes and brutalise innocent citizens.
 Parents often teach their children to run away from police, rather than going to them for help.
-In Kenya, it’s easy for a corrupt or incompetent police officer to falsely accuse and imprison, or even kill an innocent person who can’t afford to pay a bribe.
-Without a lawyer, the innocent person will often wait years for freedom.
+In Kenya, police officers can abuse their positions by taking advantage of the people they have taken oath to serve and protect.
+While most police officers take their pledge seriously, in many instances police not only fail to protect vulnerable people from violence but are perpetrators themselves.
+Without a lawyer, an innocent person will often wait years for freedom.
 In the case of extrajudicial killings, surviving family members have started speaking out, demanding an investigation and the delivery of justice.
 For years, police could expect to get away with these crimes.

 - 1 in 3 people in Kenya experienced police abuse or harassment in the last year.

 - Every year, about 10 million people worldwide enter pre-trial detention—held in prison without any proceedings to determine their guilt or innocence.

 - In nearly 2 out of every 3 felony cases, police never gathered enough evidence to charge an alleged offender.